Innoble/playground-zfwor1v3/statement.md

 						int x = playerPosCopy[i] & 7; // get the x
 						x--;

-						if (x < 0) // is the x smaller than 0?
+						if (x < 0) // x smaller than 0?
 Then set to the other side of the board. x = 6;
 						playerPosCopy[i] = x | (id << 4);
 					}